ExtremeDramaLlama/classroom_log_parser/README.md

 I only noticed it by chance when it happened the first time last month, so I suspect it's happened before.
 And if it happened to me, it's probably happened to other people.

-Because basically, TutorDotCom is doing wage theft.
+Basically, TutorDotCom is doing wage theft.
 It's wage theft via incompetence , rather than malice, but it's wage theft nonetheless.

 # This Script